c24b/crawax/README.rst

 Query the results
 -----------------------------
 Mongo provides an acess throught the shell.
-To see the results type by changing <your_project_name> by the name of your project:
+To see the results type by changing your_project_name by the name of your project you will acess the MongoDB console utility:
 ::
     $mongo your_project_name

 see the results
 ::
-    db.results.find()
+    >db.results.find()
 count the results:
 ::
-    db.results.count()
+    >db.results.count()

 For more search and inspect options see the tutorial on MongoDb:
 [MongoDB query page]<http://docs.mongodb.org/manual/tutorial/getting-started/>